dinhhb/Vietnamese-Cuisine-Recipe-Website/README.md

 -   npm: Package manager for managing project dependencies.
 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or encounter any issues, please [open an issue](https://chat.openai.com/link-to-issue) or submit a pull request.
+If you have suggestions for improvements or encounter any issues, please [open an issue](https://github.com/dinhhb/project2/issues) or submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/LICENSE) file for details.